 The Company typically leases and sells significant amounts of seismic equipment to a relatively small number of customers, the composition of which changes from year to year as leases are initiated and concluded and as customers' equipment needs vary.
 Therefore, at any one time, a large portion of the Company's revenues may be derived from a limited number of customers.
-In the fiscal year ended January 31, 2000, the single largest customer accounted for approximately 17% of the Company's total revenues.
+In the fiscal years ended January 31, 1999, 2000 and 2001, the single largest customer accounted for approximately 36%, 17% and 21%, respectively, of the Company's total revenues.
 Because the Company's customer base is relatively small, the loss of one or more customers for any reason could adversely affect the Company's results of operations.